-- adults who are arrested or detained, or where Police want to question an adult where there is sufficient evidence to charge that person with an offence. - children or young persons when detained or arrested and, in accordance with section 215 CYPF Act, before questioning a child or young person when there are reasonable grounds to suspect them of having committed an offence, or before asking any child or young person any question intended to obtain an admission of an offence.
+- adults who are arrested or detained, or where Police want to question an adult where there is sufficient evidence to charge that person with an offence - children or young persons when detained or arrested and, in accordance with section 215 of the Children's and Young People's Well-being Act, before questioning a child or young person when there are reasonable grounds to suspect them of having committed an offence, or before asking any child or young person any question intended to obtain an admission of an offence.
 (See the 'Youth Justice' chapter.